Senior Community Service Employment Program (SCSEP): Job Training for Older Adults

 - If you reside in a state NICOA does not serve, email us or call 505-292-2001 to be directed to a provider in your area.

-- Headquartered in Albuquerque, New Mexico, with regional offices in Oklahoma City, Oklahoma, and Minneapolis, Minnesota.
+- Headquartered in Albuquerque, New Mexico, with a regional office in Oklahoma City, Oklahoma.

 Types of Community Service